ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

 Many systems use XML.
 Modern apps and APIs often use JSON.
-Moving data from XML to JSON by hand is slow and easy to get wrong.
+Use this xml to json converter online free to convert xml to json online—moving data from XML to JSON by hand is slow and easy to get wrong.
 This tool does the conversion for you so you get correct JSON without writing code.

-It is for developers, testers, and anyone who needs to feed XML into JSON-based APIs or apps.
+It is for developers, testers, and anyone who needs to feed XML into JSON-based APIs or apps and wants a free online xml to json converter.
 You can use it with basic knowledge of XML and JSON.

 XML uses tags and attributes.
 JSON uses braces and brackets.
 Both can represent the same data in different shapes.
 A related operation involves converting JSON to XML as part of a similar workflow.